September 3-9, 2017

 Centrum’s literary programs have been since 1974 at the wild heart of the thriving Pacific Northwest literary scene.
 At Centrum, such writers as Margaret Atwood, Raymond Carver, Kenneth Rexroth, Alice Walker, Ken Kesey, Carolyn Forché, William Stafford, and others drafted and completed work, and found and built writing community.

 With a focus on community and rigorous attention to craft, Centrum’s juried Writing Studio puts emerging writers together intensively with established writers for a full week of generative writing.
-Designed for advanced post-MFA students as well as non-academic writers working at a high level, the Seminars provide a week of craft and a lifetime of connections to make breakthroughs in your work.
+Designed for advanced post-MFA students as well as non-academic writers working at a high level, the Studio provides a week of craft and a lifetime of connections to make breakthroughs in your work.

 Admission is rigorous and selective, based on your writing sample.